jonathanmei/ski-tnn/README.md

 # TNN

+Luminous Fork (2023-03-21): Clone using `git clone --recursive git@gitlab.luminouscomputing.com:ml/research/tnn.git`.
+If you miss the recursive flag, you can update after the fact `cd fairseq-tnn; git submodule update --init`.

-Luminous Fork (2023-03-21): Official implementation of Toeplitz Neural Network in our ICLR 2023 paper - [Toeplitz Neural Network for Sequence Modeling](https://openreview.net/forum?id=IxmWsm4xrua).
+Official implementation of Toeplitz Neural Network in our ICLR 2023 paper - [Toeplitz Neural Network for Sequence Modeling](https://openreview.net/forum?id=IxmWsm4xrua).
 This repo does not contain specific codes, but only scripts and some instructions on how to reproduce the results of the paper.
 The overall directory is as follows:

 - [TNN](#tnn)